Arab Republic of Egypt

 Birding Egypt

 The average trip to Egypt is 10 days to two weeks; most people combine birding with history.
 Fortunately, the major antiquities tend to be good locations for birding.
-The standard organised itinerary includes Cairo (Pyramids and Sphinx, Egyptian Museum) and African residents (Painted Snipe, Senegal Coucal); Hurghada (sun and beach) and Red Sea birds (White-eyed Gull, White-cheeked Tern); Luxor (Karnak Temple, the tombs of Kings and Queens) and Upper Egypt resident (Nile Valley Sunbird): Aswan (Temple of Philae) and herons (Green-backed Heron); Abu Simbel (Ramsis Temple) and African summer visitors (Yellow-billed Stork, Pink-backed Pelican); and the Sinai (St Katherine Monastery, spectacular coral reefs) and specialties found no where in the country (Sinai Rosefinch, Palestine Sunbird).
+The standard organised itinerary includes Cairo (Pyramids and Sphinx, Egyptian Museum) and African residents (Painted Snipe, Senegal Coucal); Hurghada (sun and beach) and Red Sea birds (White-eyed Gull, White-cheeked Tern); Luxor (Karnak Temple, the tombs of Kings and Queens) and Upper Egypt resident (Nile Valley Sunbird): Aswan (Temple of Philae) and herons (Green-backed Heron); Abu Simbel (Ramsis Temple) and African summer visitors (Yellow-billed Stork, Pink-backed Pelican); and the Sinai (St Katherine Monastery, spectacular coral reefs) and specialties found nowhere in the country (Sinai Rosefinch, Palestine Sunbird).
 Egypt has a fledgling nature tourism industry.
-The largest sector is Red Sea diving, followed by desert safari tours and trekking in the high altitude mountains of South Sinai.
+The largest sector is Red Sea diving, followed by desert safari tours and trekking in the high-altitude mountains of South Sinai.
 In Egypt there is little by way of eco-lodges, camping grounds or other eco-tourism facilities.
 There are 21 Protected Areas scattered around the country, many of which are good locations to see birds.

 Visitors to Egypt do not have to worry about malaria, yellow-fever and other tropical diseases.
 The most common maladies are stomach ailments (Pharaoh’s revenge).
 Foreigners are advised to take the necessary precautions regarding what and where they eat and drink.
 Heat also has been known to take a toll on visitors so one should drink lots of water, wear a hat and apply plenty of sunscreen.
 Egypt has few local birders or companies geared to birding tourism.
-At present there is only one reliable local bird tour operator organizing tours for independent travellers and companies.
-A number of UK based birding tour companies offer trips to Egypt.
-While travelling on your own in Egypt is easy and safe, tours tend to be a much more convenient way to travel.

 Contributors